Burbank fireman running the hose on top of truck

 • High school diploma or GED

-• Valid California Driver License
+• Valid California Driver License or equivalent

 • California Emergency Medical Technician (EMT) Certificate at the time of appointment